What is a Regional Food Hub?

 Despite the trends to "eat local" and "buy local" the Puget Sound region’s consumption of food is still overwhelmingly dominated by products sourced from outside of the region.
 These “imported” products are produced in a highly evolved system of scale where there is a greater capacity to meet regulatory requirements, and to achieve production and distribution costs that are substantially less than what local producers are currently able to achieve.
 In concert with the burgeoning demand for locally produced products, NABC's support of regional food hub projects will provide local farmers greater capacity to scale-up and compete against “shipped in” products, capture greater value for their crops, and increase farm profitability.

 The USDA Agriculture Marketing Services has many resources available for understanding the growth of regional food hubs throughout the nation.
-Here are direct links to three important publications:
+Here is a direct link to a useful publication: